golden gate bridge san francisco

 Eastern Bakery, San Francisco

-From the Ferry Building, we made our way north to Fisherman’s Wharf, with a detour to North Beach to visit City Lights Book Store.
-The book shop is San Francisco’s landmark book store and has been running for more than 60 years.
-City Lights self publishes a number of San Francisco-focused books every year, and is famous for publishing Allen Ginsberg’s Howl and is credited with leading the Beat literary scene.
+From the Ferry Building, we made our way north to Fisherman’s Wharf, with a detour to North Beach to visit City Lights Bookstore.
+City Lights is San Francisco’s landmark book store and has been running for more than 60 years.
+The store self publishes a number of San Francisco-focused books every year, and is famous for publishing Allen Ginsberg’s Howl and is credited with leading the Beat literary scene.
 For many years, the store was a modern pilgrimage site for literary lovers across the USA.

 I think I bought at least six or seven books on this trip.
 Books aren’t the smartest souvenirs, since they’re bulky, heavy, and can generally be purchased anywhere, but I can’t help myself!